 I'm a proud owner of about 30 vintage cameras, one Sardinia lomography camera, one little compact Canon & one DSLR with two lenses (I really do hope that whoever is reading this is not thinkin' about robbin' me).
 In spite of such a wonderful collection (yes, I'm bloody sayin so myself, because my cameras are an equivalent of babies), I'm not a tremendously good photographer.
 I love snappin' away, don't get me wrong, but taking proper pro photographs, that's a whole different story.
-Here are a few tips & tricks I've learnt about taking pictures in big cities (especially
+Here are a few tips & tricks I've learnt about taking pictures in big cities so far.

 Variety: There's always something on in the city centre so if you're not a fan of snapping pictures of the architecture, you can find yourself some more amusing objects.
 That is from food in your favourite restaurant to vintage markets and outdoor theatre shows.
 There are no limits (apart from security of particular places - such as shopping centres - you might want to double check with them that it's allowed to be taking pictures there before they kick you out, literally #truestory).